If your company offers health insurance to your employees, there are a couple tax forms to keep in mind when filing your taxes.

 To access this document, follow these steps:

-Form 1095-C proves an employee either received or was offered health insurance by their employer.
+Form 1095-C proves that an employee either received or was offered health insurance by their employer.
 The form is sometimes provided to both the employee and the IRS by the employer.

 Two tax forms are provided for employees who have an HSA: 1099-SA and 5498-SA.